 - Coordinate communications with defendant’s legal counsel.

 - Participate in selecting an acceptable arbitrator.

 - Prepare arguments and supporting documentation.

 - Generate arbitration documents.

-- Request and review defendant’s applicable records and documents – previous driving records / violations, convictions, financials, etc…
+- Request and review the defendant’s applicable records and documents – previous driving records/violations, convictions, financials, etc…

-- Respond to defendant’s request for documents from you (plaintiff).
+- Respond to the defendant’s request for documents from you (plaintiff).